mborn1/pyoptex/docs/source/performance.rst

 >>>     return []

 In this case, the design is no longer denormalized, but only decoded.
-This means that every categorical factor is decoded to a single column with number ranging from 0 to the number of levels (in the order indicated by the user when specifying the factor).
+This means that every categorical factor is decoded to a single column with a number ranging from 0 to the number of levels (in the order indicated by the user when specifying the factor).
 The continuous factors are normalized between -1 and 1.